 Pay Off Mortgage or Invest in Retirement?

-This is one of the more common questions when it comes to financial planning.
-Choosing to hold off on saving for retirement in order to pay off your mortgage may come with huge financial consequences.
-Keep reading to learn why.
+When it comes to financial planning this is a common question.
+However, choosing to hold off on saving for retirement in order to pay off your mortgage may come with huge financial consequences.

 Reasons to Invest in Retirement Before Paying Off Mortgage

 Maxing out your retirement contributions should be at the top of your financial planning priorities checklist.
-I will explain exactly why in the following sections.
+Lets examine why.

-Aka, free money!
 If the organization you work for offers a 401(k) employer match, make sure you are contributing at least that much.
-Otherwise, you will be missing out on free money.
-Dave Ramsey recommends to invest 15 percent of your income to retirement first, and then work to pay off your mortgage after that.
+Otherwise, you are missing out on free money.
+Dave Ramsey recommends investing 15 percent of your income to retirement first and then working to pay off your mortgage afterward.

 The longer you invest, the more your money can grow.
-Waiting to invest in retirement until your mortgage is paid off will cause you to lose time that you won’t be able to get back.
-Even if you bump up your retirement contributions after paying off your mortgage, you will never be able to make up the time lost.
-Money invested now has a lot more value than money you will invest five, 10 or 15 years from now.
+Waiting to invest in retirement until your mortgage is paid off will cause you to lose time you won’t get back.
+Even if you bump up your retirement contributions after paying off your mortgage, you can never make up for lost time.
 Because investments tend to gain value exponentially, every year you put off putting money toward retirement will set you back tremendously.

-Unlike simple interest, compound interest apples to both loans and money deposited.
-Basically, it means you are earning interest on interest.
-Because compound interest is calculated using your entire account balance, not just the original deposited amount.
-So every year you are making more and more money from your investments.
+Unlike simple interest, compound interest, or earning interest on interest, applies to loans and money deposited.
+Because compounding is calculated using your entire account balance, not just the original deposited amount, you make more and more money from your investments.
 That’s the beauty of compound interest.

 Invest in the Stock Market or Pay Off Mortgage?